How to Start an Online Fashion Store with WooCommerce – From A to Z

 You’ll be able to set product tags, product categories, quantity, shipping, price, product description, and much more from here.
 If you feel like going on a higher level of customization, we also have an article on how to customize your WooCommerce product page like a pro.

 And speaking of price, let’s go more in-depth regarding the process of setting up a payment method via WooCommerce.

 How to Choose Payment Methods for Your Online Store

 The ideal WooCommerce payment gateways rely on the nature of your company and its requirements.
 If you own an online store, you have a lot of options.
 But, before we get started, there’s one last thing we should go over.

 When choosing a payment gateway, keep the following factors in mind:

 - Is the payment gateway compatible with WooCommerce?
-WooCommerce integration is endorsed by major payment gateways.
-If you choose an underutilized payment gateway, make sure it integrates seamlessly.
+WooCommerce integration is endorsed by major online payment gateways.
+If you use an payment gateway like PayPal, make sure it integrates seamlessly.

 - What are the costs of the transaction?
 For each transaction or product you sell, you will be charged the fees of each payment processor.
 This is especially important if you sell low-profit items or products at a significant discount.

 - Is it possible to make a credit card payment?
 In general, credit cards are the most popular method of payment for online transactions.
 If your payment gateway does not accept credit cards, you may lose customers.